 Historic Sites of Manitoba: Manitoba Home for Girls (290 Drury Avenue, West St. Paul)

-Located in West St. Paul, this correctional facility for non-Catholic female youth, aged 12 to 17 years, was commissioned by the Manitoba government in 1959, with architectural designs provided by Smith Carter Searle & Associates.
+Located in West St. Paul, this correctional facility for non-Catholic female youth, aged 12 to 17 years, was commissioned by the Manitoba government in 1959, with architectural designs provided by Smith Carter Searle and Associates.
 Construction began that spring and it was completed at a cost of $500,000.
 The cottage-style complex had an auditorium, kitchen, infirmary, dining room, administrative space, and accommodation for a total capacity of 30-45 inmates across several residential blocks.
 The grounds were used for recreational activities and physical education.
 A school hosted classes up to grade ten, along with instruction in home economics, sewing, and hair dressing.

 On 14 May 1960, the Manitoba Home for Girls was officially opened by Premier Duff Roblin, assisted by Juvenile Court Judge Alex Stringer, Superintendent Douglas Lawrence, Reverend Ted Scott, Reeve Arthur Christensen, Attorney-General Sterling Lyon, Director of Corrections A. J. Kitchen, and the Most Reverend Philip Francis Pocock.